DNSChamger/oh-my-zsh-youtube-dl-aliases/README.md

 ### Aliases: See [`youtube-dl.plugin.zsh`](youtube-dl.plugin.zsh)

-They tend to favor faster downloads & less storage use by foregoing higher-than-sufficient quality levels.
+They tend to favor royalty-free file formats, as well as faster downloads & less storage use by foregoing higher-than-sufficient quality levels.

 ### Usage: `yt… https://URL.to/the/video`